 The IPE Team at the RVC consists of a group of individuals from different professions and backgrounds with a keen interest in developing IPE.
 The team are: Tierney Kinnison (postdoctoral researcher), Alison Langridge (Registered Veterinary Nurse [RVN] and Assistant Lecturer in Veterinary Clinical Skills), Rachel Lumbis (RVN and Lecturer in Veterinary Nursing & Course Director FdSc VN & BSc VN) and Ruth Serlin (veterinary surgeon, MRCVS, and Lecturer in Veterinary Professionalism).

 The IPE Club is a student run club set up by veterinary and veterinary nursing students at the RVC, with support from the Students’ Union and the iPET.
 The iPEC run their own sign-up IPE sessions with assistance from sponsors and staff at the RVC.

 IPE at the RVC

 An IPE session is embedded into the BSc Veterinary Nursing curricula, with volunteer veterinary students (roles/responsibilities, euthanasia, dentistry).
 Several additional IPE sessions are offered on a voluntary basis throughout the year (including on euthanasia, business skills and parasitology) by the iPET and iPEC.

 Tools and Research from the RVC

 Please view the following pages to learn more about tools and research regarding IPE from the RVC.

-vIPEr – veterinary interprofessional education resources – the first research conducted and published on veterinary specific IPE, which led to two resources being imbedded into the BSc Veterinary Nursing curricula at the RVC.
+vIPEr – veterinary interprofessional education resources – the first research conducted and published on veterinary specific IPE, which led to two resources being embedded into the BSc Veterinary Nursing curricula at the RVC.